sagarkulkarni1989/DevOps-Journey/Jenkins/Topics.md

 **Extensibility:** Jenkins Pipeline supports defining custom functions, libraries, and shared pipelines, making it easier to reuse code across multiple projects.

 **Continuous Delivery:** Pipelines can model entire continuous delivery workflows, including build, test, deployment, and manual approvals.

+# Dashboard

+**Types of Jobs**

+Jenkins offers several types of items (projects) that you can create when setting up a new job.
+These job types allow you to implement various build and automation workflows based on your project's requirements.

+**Freestyle project:**
+This is the traditional type of job in Jenkins, where you can configure the build steps, triggers, and post-build actions using a graphical user interface.
+It is suitable for simple and straightforward build processes.

+**Pipeline:**
+Jenkins Pipeline allows you to define your build process as code using a domain-specific language (DSL) based on Groovy.
+With pipelines, you can model complex build, test, and deployment workflows, as well as integrate with version control systems.

+**Multi-branch pipeline:**
+This type of job is an extension of the Pipeline project, optimized for multi-branch development workflows.
+It automatically detects branches in your version control repository and creates individual pipelines for each branch, making it ideal for continuous integration with multiple branches.

+**Folder:**
+A folder is a way to organize jobs hierarchically within Jenkins.
+You can create folders to group related jobs together, providing better organization and management of projects.

+**Multi-configuration project**

+A Multi-configuration project, also known as a Matrix project, is a type of item in Jenkins that allows you to perform a build or test in multiple configurations simultaneously.
+It is useful when you need to test your application or code against different combinations of platforms, operating systems, environments, or parameters.

+**General**
+In Jenkins, the "General" options refer to the basic settings and configurations that apply to a Jenkins job (item) regardless of its type.

+**- Discard Old Builds:**
+This option allows you to control the number of builds to keep.
+You can specify the maximum number of builds to retain, the maximum number of days to keep builds, or both.
+Older builds beyond the specified limits will be automatically deleted to save disk space.

+**- GitHub Project:**
+If your Jenkins job is associated with a GitHub repository, you can specify the GitHub project's URL in this option.
+It helps Jenkins display build status and links back to GitHub.

+- This project is parameterized:
+When enabled, this option allows you to add parameters to the job, enabling you to customize the build based on user input or other dynamic values.
+    - Jenkins supports several parameter types, including:
+    - String Parameter: Allows you to define a simple text parameter.
+    - Choice Parameter: Presents a dropdown menu with predefined choices.
+    - Boolean Parameter: Represents a true/false or yes/no parameter.
+    - File Parameter: Enables users to upload a file when triggering the job.

+**- Throttle builds**
+   Throttle Builds is a Jenkins plugin that allows you to limit the number of concurrent builds for specific jobs or for jobs within certain categories.
+This plugin is particularly useful when you have limited resources, such as build agents or hardware capacity, and you want to control how many builds of a particular job or group of jobs can run simultaneously.

+**- Concurrent Build:**
+By default, Jenkins allows concurrent builds of the same job.
+You can set the maximum number of concurrent builds to control how many simultaneous builds are allowed.

+**- Quiet Period:**
+The quiet period is the time delay between the moment Jenkins is triggered and when the build actually starts.
+It helps avoid excessive builds triggered by multiple changes in quick succession.

+**Build Triggers**

+Build Triggers in Jenkins are mechanisms that define when and how a Jenkins job (or pipeline) should be triggered to start a build.
+Jenkins provides various build triggers to accommodate different use cases and automation scenarios.

+**- Trigger builds remotely (e.g., from scripts)**
+  In Jenkins, you can trigger builds remotely using various methods, such as API calls, scripts, or URL-based triggers.
+This feature allows you to automate the build process and initiate builds programmatically from external systems, scripts, or other tools.

+         - Using Jenkins Remote API (Jenkins REST API):

+Jenkins provides a RESTful API that allows you to interact with Jenkins programmatically.
+You can trigger a build remotely by making an HTTP POST request to the Jenkins API
+         - Using Jenkins CLI (Command Line Interface):

+Jenkins CLI is a command-line tool that allows you to interact with Jenkins from the command line.
+You can trigger a build using the build command of the Jenkins CLI.

+- Build after other projects are built
+- Build periodically
+- GitHub hook trigger for GITScm polling
+- Poll SCM

+**Post-build Actions**